 Whenever you connect to a public Wi-Fi network, you could be putting your data and information at risk.
 Hackers can use unsecure networks to steal any information you share while you’re connected.
 You should only connect to password-protected networks from legitimate sources, and stick to your secure data network when you can.

 6. Monitor Your Credit Reports and Bank Statements

 When you return from your trip, make sure to monitor your credit card and bank statements closely.
 Look for any unauthorized charges on your bank accounts and credit cards during and after your dates of travel.
 You should also check your credit report for any accounts or debts you don’t recognize, as they may indicate you’ve been a victim of identity theft.

-If manually checking your credit reports is too time consuming, consider credit monitoring services, which will watch your credit report for you and notify you if there are any changes.
+If manually checking your credit reports is too time consuming, consider credit and identity theft monitoring services, which will watch your credit report for you and notify you if there are any changes.